 Instapaper is a great service when you encounter an article you want to read but don’t have time to right then.
 Send it to instapaper and it will download it for easier formatting and offline reading when you are reading for it.

-Last pass is a real useful iPhone app and favorite of mine.
+Last pass is a real favorite of mine.
 I’ve written about it before, and it is also $1/month service.
 It allows me to have very secure passwords, but not have to remember them.
 And if I need them on the go, just log into last pass and it will open the site for you.
 Pet peeve – log me into them while I’m in the browser like it does on the desktop.
 Loading another app and another browser seems inefficient.
 And it doesn’t have an iPad version.

 I spend a lot of time writing in a variety of situations.
 Often simple note is the answer.
 The beauty of simple note is in it’s simplicity.
 List of documents on the left, large expandable writing area on the right and away we go.
 There is a desktop version called Resoph Notes available that automatically syncs your notes.
 So, once you are done typing – it is also available on your desktop with no additional work.
 This is a major feeling of freedom.

 Writing is one thing, but if you are in a meeting that is meaningful to record the conversation, well, the iPhone or iPad works great for that.
 Personally, I am still on the hunt for a great Bluetooth microphone that I can slide in the middle of a conference room table that can pickup all the participants in a meeting.
 But even without it, it is decent quality.
 (Mikey is not quite there, but I’m waiting).

 Notes are magical in that you can search them later.
 Audio recordings don’t quite allow for that.
 Livescribe, the smart pen, solved the problem.
 The pen records the audio, and you write notes with the pen.
 If you click the pen on a note you wrote, the audio would start playing from the same time you wrote the note.
 Searching audio by creating bookmarks with your notes.
 Brilliant!